XueFuzhao/InstructionWild/data_v2/README.md

 We also release the code to filter the Discord instructions.
 We finetuned DistillBERT to extract instructions from the raw discord conversations.

-Thanks Kabear and Mahir for the great contributions!
+Thanks Kabir and Mahir for the great contributions!